andrew-fleming/SNIPs/SNIPS/snip-8.md

 #### SPDX license identifiers

-This proposal recommends that each contract includes an SPDX license identifier.
+This proposal recommends that every contract includes an SPDX license identifier.
 For visibility purposes, this proposal also recommends beginning the contract documentation with an SPDX license identifier (which is similar to the recommended Solidity source file layout).

 ```rust